DSACMS/gov-codejson/docs/faq.md

 ### Is code.json mandatory for all repositories?

 Yes.
-As per M-16-21 and the SHARE IT Act, agencies are required to publish metadata on all custom-developed code.
+As per M-16-21 and the SHARE IT Act, agencies are required to publish metadata on all custom-developed code after August 8th 2016, which is not subject to exemptions (see: Sec 6 of [M-16-21](https://obamawhitehouse.archives.gov/sites/default/files/omb/memoranda/2016/m_16_21.pdf) and <a target="_blank" href="https://www.congress.gov/bill/118th-congress/house-bill/9566/text/ih#HB45699B7E8734166BE2F6DA2A80F7909">SHARE IT ACT exemptions</a>)

 ### I have feedback on additions and improvements to the code.json metadata standard.
 Where can I share this?